JanMeow/2025_Spatial_ifc_Graph/README.md

 🚀 2025 Hackathon – "Find the Connection"

 Hey there!!!!!!!
 Welcome !!
+This the winning project for the 2025 Hackethin from OpenSourceConstruction in Zürich !

 This repository contains two major components:

 Find the Connection – Graph-based IFC processing & collision detection